-- ARTICLE 1: It was moved, seconded and approved unanimously by a voice vote that the Town appropriate the sum of \$534,712 for capital expenditures in the Department of Public Works and, further, to provide for said appropriation, to transfer the sum of \$534,712 from Free Cash as certified on July 1, 2019. - ARTICLE 2: It was moved that the Town vote to amend the Zoning Bylaw to regulate the Short-Term Rental of Rooms and the Short-Term Rental of entire Dwellings by repealing Section 8.8.1 and replacing it with Section 8.4 Short-Term Rental of Residential Property, inserting new definitions in alphabetical order into Section 4, "Definitions" of existing Zoning Bylaw, amend and replace location of lodging uses, and amend the "Schedule of Uses", exactly as published in the warrant for this Town Meeting.
-Moderator McNinch recused himself and Janet H. Pumphrey took over as Moderator.
-This bylaw was unanimously approved by the Planning Board and also approved by the Board of Selectmen.
+ARTICLE 2.
+To see if the Town will vote to amend the Zoning Bylaw to regulate the Short-Term Rental of Rooms and the Short-Term Rental of entire Dwellings by repealing Section 8.8.1 and replacing it with Section 8.4 Short-Term Rental of Residential Property, inserting new definitions in alphabetical order into Section 4, "Definitions" of existing Zoning Bylaw, amend and replace location of lodging uses, and amend the "Schedule of Uses" as exhibited through the proposed bylaw as follows; or take any other action in relation thereto.